pascalgn/development-tools/README.md

     $ cat access.log | abbreviate

+### git-ghpr

+Push the current local branch to the matching remote branch and open the GitHub page to create a new pull request:

+    $ git ghpr

 ### git-merge-theirs

 Merge another branch, using strategy `theirs` to use all changes from their branch: